jankowtf/bumpr/README.md

 - The function returns the old and new version as a `list`.
 If along the way something when wrong (wrong user input) or when you wanted to quit on purpose, the function returns `list()`.

+  In this case, all changes are rolled back (see section *Rollback behavior*).

 ## Bump Git version

 Performs all sorts of Git-related checks and tasks in order to take care